rnjn09/CS7051/README.md

   3. Run 'sh start.sh'.
 The script will launch a server.

-  4. Pass the Port number as an argument to the serveR.
+  4. Pass the Port number as an argument to the server.